zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In the case when \\(T > T_1\\), the total value of \\(\braket{\bm{S}}\\) is a sum of the contribution from a number of whole periods (which is given by Equation 3.22) plus the contribution from a fraction of a period.
 If the period used for time-averaging is very large \\((T \gg T_1)\\), the *relative* contribution from a fraction of a period will be much smaller than the *relative* contribution from a large number of whole periods, so the formula of Equation 3.22 should serve as a good approximation.

-Equation 3.22 allows us to define the *time-averaged* Poynting phasor
+Equation 3.22 allows us to define the *time-averaged* Poynting phasor (technically, the Fourier coefficient)

 $$ \tag{3.23}
 	\braket{\bm{S_p}} = \mu\_0^{-1} \Big( \bm{E_p}(\bm{r}) \times \big[ \bm{B_p}(\bm{r}) \big]^{\*} \Big)